rickyHong/Vocab-Expansion-LLAMA-Wiki/llama.cpp-Deployment.md

 git clone https://github.com/ggerganov/llama.cpp && cd llama.cpp && make
 ```

-- **Windows/Linux are recommended to build with BLAS**, which improves the speed of prompt processing. check：https://github.com/ggerganov/llama.cpp#blas-build
+- **Windows/Linux are recommended to build with BLAS/cuBLAS**, which improves the speed of prompt processing. check：https://github.com/ggerganov/llama.cpp#blas-build
 - no further build requirements for macOS users, as llama.cpp has been optimized for ARM NEON and the BLAS is automatically enabled.

 ### Step 2: Generate a quantized model